-Cost of sales, which primarily includes materials and distribution fees directly related to food and supply sales and labor and general and administrative expenses directly related to restaurant sales, increased 6.3%, or \$0.5 million, to \$9.2 million for the three month period ended September 25, 2011 compared to \$8.7 million for the comparable period for the prior fiscal year.
-This increase in costs was associated primarily with the new Company stores opened in August, 2010, December, 2010 and June 2011 and higher direct costs associated with food and supply sales.
+Cost of sales, which primarily includes food and supply costs, distribution fees, and labor and general and administrative expenses directly related to restaurant sales, increased 1.6%, or \$0.1 million, to \$8.6 million for the three month period ended December 25, 2011 compared to \$8.5 million for the comparable period for the prior fiscal year.
+Cost of sales increased 4.0%, or \$0.7 million, to \$17.9 million for the six month period ended December 25, 2011 compared to \$17.2 million for the comparable period for the prior fiscal year.
+The increases in costs were associated primarily with the new Company stores and higher direct costs associated with food and supply sales as a result of increases in commodity prices, offset by lower costs due to reduced food and supply sales.